Decker

 Decker provides a small collection of built-in interactive widgets for building interfaces, as well as a facility for defining new ones.
 Custom widgets and their definitions can be copied and pasted using the system clipboard, which also makes it possible to share them anywhere you can share or store text.
 Every deck is a toolkit of reusable parts that can be harvested and repurposed for another project.

 Decker is command-line friendly: when built from source, it comes with Lilt, a standalone Lil interpreter which can (among other things) read, write, manipulate, and even execute Decker documents "headlessly".
 Lilt has even fewer dependencies than Decker itself, so it can also be compiled as a cross-platform APE executable, ready for writing run-anywhere shell scripts.
+Would you believe there's a Lil interpreter that runs on POSIX AWK?
 Decks are stored in a line-oriented text format which interoperates well with existing source control tools like Git and SVN.

 Decker includes no advertising, telemetry, gamification, or other intrusions on user privacy and autonomy.
 If you like Decker, please share it with other people who might enjoy it.
 Build something that makes you happy.